The Wrath of Hurricanes

 Fast-forward just one year...

-Looking back at those photographs now, it's hard to believe that just a year later the workshop was completely destroyed!
+Looking back at those photographs, it's hard to believe that just a year later dad's beautiful workshop was completely destroyed!

 Not One, Not Two, Not Three...
 But FOUR Hurricanes!

-In 2004, we Floridians experienced not one, not two, not three, but four crisscrossing hurricanes.
-We got hit by both Hurricane Frances and Jeanne, which followed a brief two weeks after Frances.
-Both times we experienced power outages.
+In 2004, we Floridians experienced four crisscrossing hurricanes.
+We got hit by both Frances and Jeanne which made landfall a month apart.
+Both times we experienced extended power outages.

-The other two storms were northwest of us.
+The other two storms (Charley and Ivan) were northwest of us.

 At this point, all our physical energy came from the inner relief that all our family's homes were still standing, albeit with minor damage.
 We figured that a freak mini-tornado completely destroyed the workshop.

-Due to Hurricanes Frances and Jeanne, We Learned About Dehydrating Food!
+Due to Hurricanes Frances and Jeanne, I Learned About Dehydrating Food!

 It was a feeling like you'd just attended a funeral, and you were thankful that you were still alive.
 Obviously not joyful, but subdued.

-And it's due to these hurricanes and loss of power for days that I looked into ways to stockpile food.
-It wasn't until 2010 that I finally got around to dehydrating food.
+And it's due to these hurricanes and loss of power for days that I looked into ways to stockpile food that wouldn't have to be thrown out and totally wasted.

 FPL (Florida Power and Light) to the Rescue